AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Does SmartRide Work?

-You get a 10 percent discount for signing up for SmartRide, and up to 40 percent off depending on your driving behaviors.
-Nationwide advertises that most drivers receive their first discount within 80 days.
-This is faster than some other providers, like State Farm, which make you wait until your next renewal for your safe driving discount.
+You get a 5 percent discount for signing up for SmartRide, and up to 15 percent off depending on your driving behaviors.
+Like most programs, you’ll need to wait until your next renewal for your safe driving discount.

 After you sign up for SmartRide, you’ll download the app so Nationwide can track your driving habits through your phone.
 If you also participate in SmartMiles, you’ll use a plug-in device instead.
 The app/device will track your driving habits, score you based on those habits, and reward you for safer driving.